 Carol B. Ohmann Memorial Prize • Awarded for excellence in feminist, gender, and sexuality studies.

 Olin Fellowship • Founded in 1854 by the wife of Stephen Olin, president, 1839–41 and 1842–51.
 Later increased by gifts of their son, Stephen Henry Olin, Class of 1866 and acting president, 1922–23, and his wife, Emeline.
 Awarded in recognition of achievement in English.
 The fellowship supports supervised work in English outside of the Wesleyan course structure.

 Outreach and Community Service Award • Awarded to the senior theater major who, through his or her work in the Theater Department, has done a significant service in the community.

-Outstanding Collaboration Award • Awarded for a program which was successfully planned in the spirit of partnership and team work.
+Outstanding Collaboration Award • Awarded for a program that was successfully planned in the spirit of partnership and teamwork.

 Peirce Prize • Awarded in successive years for excellence in biology, chemistry, and geology.